GardenTools/CrcEngine/README.rst

 is intended to be a reasonable compromise between size, complexity and speed without requiring allocation of memory for table generation at runtime.

-Faster implementations of specific algorithms can be achived in software which unroll loops and pipeline the operations different bytes to introduce parallelism in the calculation see intel_soft_src_ for example.
+Faster implementations of specific algorithms can be achieved in software which unroll loops and pipeline the operations different bytes to introduce parallelism in the calculation see intel_soft_src_ for example.
 Some processors also include instructions specifically for crc calculation.